-As of September 30, 2021 and 2020, OFS had \$10 million, on deposit with a commercial bank to facilitate its payments of claims under the FHA Refinance Program as OFS's agent.
+The \$9.6 million on deposit with a commercial bank was returned to OFS on January 19, 2023 and is included in the Non-Budgetary FBWT as of September 30, 2023.
 See Note 5 for further details regarding the FHA Refinance Program.
-Under terms of the agreement with the commercial bank, unused funds will be returned to OFS upon the termination of the program.
+Under terms of the agreement with the commercial bank, unused funds should be returned to OFS upon the termination of the program.
+The letter of credit expired December 31, 2022 which terminated the program.